Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Numerical method

 Independently of $\Ra$ and $\Pr$, equations \eqref{eq:CE} -- \eqref{eq:EE} are complemented by a three-dimensional domain with a square horizontal cross-section $A = \Gamma \times \Gamma$ and an aspect ratio $\Gamma := L / H = 60$ where $L$ is the horizontal periodic length of the domain.
 We apply at the top and bottom planes mechanical free-slip boundary conditions

 as well as thermal constant heat flux boundary conditions

-In spite of our interest in \textit{large}-scale flow structures, our direct numerical simulations resolve all dynamically relevant scales of the flows ranging from the domain size down to the dissipation scales.
-The latter are given by the so-called Kolmogorov and Batchelor scale \citep{Kolmogorov1991, Batchelor1959, Sreenivasan2004},
+In spite of our interest in \textit{large}-scale flow structures, our direct numerical simulations resolve all dynamically relevant scales of the flows ranging from the domain size down to the dissipation scales based on a (refined) Grötzbach criterion \citep{Scheel2013}.
+These dissipation scales are given by the so-called Kolmogorov and Batchelor scale \citep{Kolmogorov1991, Batchelor1959, Sreenivasan2004},